awillats/circuit-visualizer-p5/README.md

 closed-loop control can eliminate colliders (by serving inputs to junction) closed-loop control interrrupts chains

-# Major Issues 🐛:
+# Major Issues: 🐛
 - [ ] all node creation functions reference global variables, this makes it difficult to extend

 - [ ] signal propogation for correlation inspection is "too correlated"

-# Feature requests:
+# Feature requests: 🌠
 - [ ] should fork-shaped and collider shaped reachability be undirected?
 - [ ] calculate "passes through node X" reachability
     - [ ] this is like a ternary reachability i suppose!